 What is Adultery?

-Section 1(2)(a) of the Matrimonial Causes Act 1973 (“MCA 1973”) defines this as ‘the respondent has committed adultery and the petitioner finds it intolerable to live with the respondent’
+Section 1(2)(a) of the Matrimonial Causes Act 1973 (“MCA 1973”) provides for a petition to be based on the fact that ‘the respondent has committed adultery and the petitioner finds it intolerable to live with the respondent’

 Both parts of the definition need to be shown, so not only does there have to be adultery, the petitioner needs to find it intolerable to live with the respondent.